 One of the oldest and most widely used dances in Native American culture, it was the job of the grass dancers to flatten the grass in the arena before other important celebrations.
-However, the name “grass” does not come from the stomping down the terrain; but, rather, from the old habit of tying braids of sweet grass to the dancer’s belts, which produced a swaying effect.
-Traditionally a mens’ dance only, it is thought to have begun with the northern Plains Indians, particularly the Omaha-Ponca and the Dakota Sioux.
+However, the name “grass” does not come from the stomping down the terrain; but, rather, from the old habit of tying braids of sweetgrass to the dancer’s belts, which produced a swaying effect.
+Traditionally a men’s’ dance only, it is thought to have begun with the northern Plains Indians, particularly the Omaha-Ponca and the Dakota Sioux.
 An old legend tells that it was created by a handicapped Northern Plains boy who had a desire to dance.
 After consulting a Medicine Man, he was instructed to seek inspiration on the prairie.
 Following the advice, he went alone out on the plains where he had a vision of himself dancing in the style of the swaying grasses.
 When he returned to the camp, he shared his vision and was said to have eventually later able to use his legs, performing the first grass dance.
 In addition to its practical purpose, another objective of the dance is to honor and respect the ancestors and to gain spiritual strength from their mother earth.
 A popular dance today in which both men and women participate, the is dance is full of color and movement.
 Dancers resemble a multicolored swaying mass of yarn or fringe which represents grass.
 As the dancers move in fluid and bending positions to the music, their positions replicate the movement of grass blowing in the breezes.
-The dance today is largely intertribal, owing its longevity, in part, to a modernization of ceremonies prompted by early 20th-century oppression.
-Special blessings are not only bestowed upon the dancers, but to observers as well.
+The dance today is largely intertribal, owing to its longevity, in part, to the modernization of ceremonies prompted by early 20th-century oppression.
+Special blessings are not only bestowed upon the dancers but to observers as well.

 Going back for centuries, the Hoop Dance is a storytelling dance, which incorporates from 1-40 hoops to create both static and dynamic shapes.
 These formations represent the movements of various animals and other storytelling elements.
 In its earliest form, the dance is believed to have been part of a healing ceremony designed to restore balance and harmony in the world.
 With no beginning or end, the hoop represents the never-ending circle of life.
 The hoops, typically made of reeds or wood, are used to create symbolic shapes, including butterflies, turtles, eagles, flowers, and snakes.